 But what about modules' dependencies?

 Funny you should ask!
-There is indeed something we haven't talked about: recursively.
+There is indeed something we haven't talked about: recursion.

 <link rel="modulepreload"> spec actually allows for optionally loading not just